zenlinuxos/yadsn/README.md

 	- one example: https://github.com/avaris/pelican/actions/runs/90560727

 ## Future improvements
+- `leave`: removes a network from local data and updates config
 - `log`: default to a given number of days to show (eg. 7 days)
 - `log`: option to use default pager
 - `show`: allow relative message id (-1 = latest message, etc.)